laravel-enso/documentation/docs/frontEnd/select.md

 differently, so that transitions work correctly even when closing a card.

 'Passed-through' properties:
  - `customParams` - `Object`, optional, default `null`, any params that are sent with the back-end request in server-side mode.
  They are to be implemented by the developer
  - `debounce` - `number`, optional, default `300`, the debounce interval in ms
  - `disableClear` - `boolean`, optional, default `false`, disables the clear button and for a single-select, forces the user to always have an option selected
  - `disabled` - `boolean`, optional, default `false`, if true, the control is disabled
  - `errorHandler` - `Function`, optional, by default the error is thrown, a method for handling any errors
  - `i18n` - `Function`, optional, default `v => v`, a translation method
  - `label` - `string`, optional, default `name`, the attribute that is to be used as label from the result/options list
  - `paginate` - `number`, optional, default `100`, the results pagination size
  - `multiple` - `boolean`, optional, default `false`, if true, the select works in multi-select mode
  - `objects` - `boolean`, optional, default `false`, if true, the bound v-model will hold the entire object
+ - `options` - `array`, optional, default `() => ([])`, if given, will constitute the list of options
  - `params` - `Object`, optional, default `null`, params that are sent with the back-end request in server-side mode and when paired with the Laravel-Enso/VueSelect back-end, are used automatically for filtering the entire object
  - `pivotParams` - `Object`, optional, default `null`, params that are sent with the back-end request in server-side mode and when paired with the Laravel-Enso/VueSelect back-end, are used automatically for filtering in pivot type scenarios
  - `readonly` - `boolean`, optional, default `false`, if true, the select is read only
  - `source` - `string`, optional, default `null`, the URI for the server-side mode
  - `taggable` - `boolean`, optional, default `false`, if true, tagging is enabled
  - `trackBy` - `string`, optional, default `id`, the attribute used for tracking and also the attribute that is bound to the control's v-model
  - `translated` - `boolean`, optional, default `false`, if true, labels are translated used the translation function
  - `value` - optional, default `[] | null`, the starting value of the control

 Slots:
 - `selection`, any customization of the selection goes here